 Jesus’ introduction, the raid on the Saviors, Michonne and Rick becoming a thing…

 Negan’s introduction, the Saviors, the Hilltop, the Kingdom, and the preparations for war….whew!

-Chris Hardwick moderated the panel that included Gimple, Kirkman, executive producers Dave Alpert, Gale Ann Hurd, Greg Nicotero, stars Andrew Lincoln, Norman Reedus, Melissa McBride, Lennie James, Chandler Riggs, Danai Guiria, Jeffrey Dean Morgan, Lauren Cohan, Alanna Masterson, Seth Gilliam, and Khary Peyton.
+The panel included Gimple, Kirkman, executive producers Dave Alpert, Gale Ann Hurd, Greg Nicotero, stars Andrew Lincoln, Norman Reedus, Melissa McBride, Lennie James, Chandler Riggs, Danai Guiria, Jeffrey Dean Morgan, Lauren Cohan, Alanna Masterson, Seth Gilliam, and Khary Peyton.